leepatpl/RepData_PeerAssessment1/PA1_template.md

 ### What is the average daily activity pattern?

-1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
+#### Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis):

 ```r